uakfdotb/ghostpp/readme.txt

 !unmute <name>          unmute a player (it tries to do a partial match) !version                display version information (can be used by non admins, sends a private message visible only to the user)
-!virtualhost <name>     change the virtual host name
+!virtualhost <name>     change the virtual host name !votecancel             cancel a votekick
+!votekick <name>        start a votekick (it tries to do a partial match, can be used by non admins) !yes                    register a vote in the votekick (can be used by non admins)

 In game: